chaturec/chaturbate-recorder-and-downloader/README.md

 ### Legal Considerations

-1) It's not illegal to record copyrighted videos for personal use, under the "fair use" or "fair dealing" law.
+1) It's not illegal to record copyrighted videos for personal use, under the "fair use", "fair dealing" or "private copying exception" law.

 2) In some cases, it might also be legal to record copyrighted videos for commercial reasons, as long as those reasons are covered by "fair use."